dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 No Longfellow change is needed for the current minimal native Ligero profile.
 `lib/niwi/src/niwi.c` implements the local helpers `ligero_field_add`, `ligero_field_mul`, `ligero_digest_to_field`, and
-`evaluate_tableau_digest_row` over the `2^64 - 59` field.
-A Longfellow adapter
+`evaluate_tableau_digest_row`, and `evaluate_tableau_digest_column` over the
-should only be introduced when the profile moves from this tableau-digest polynomial check to the paper's full row/column polynomial response layout.
+`2^64 - 59` field.
+A Longfellow adapter should only be introduced when the profile moves from this one-row tableau profile to the paper's full multi-row row/column polynomial response layout.